lokeshdangii/CMS/README.md

 ## Project Structure

-The project directory comprises the following files and directories:
+The project directory includes the following files and directories:

-- `app.py`: The primary application file that initializes the Flask instance and connects various functionalities using Blueprints.
+- `app.py`: The main application file that initializes the Flask instance and connects various functionalities using Blueprints.
 - `auth.py`: Responsible for user authentication and authorization.
 - `car.py`: Contains logic and views for CRUD operations related to Cars.
 - `car_category.py`: Manages CRUD operations for Car Categories.